elidickinson/eli-obsidian-tools/README.md

 - `--delete` or `-rm`: Delete daily notes after successful merge
 - `--keep-empty`: Include empty/blank daily notes (skipped by default)
 - `--skip-duplicate-todos`: Skip duplicate To Dos in the monthly note.
 When used with `--keep-empty` set to false, it will also skip daily notes composed entirely of duplicate To Dos and whitespace.
+- `--append`: Append to existing monthly notes if they exist, instead of overwriting them.

 ## Behavior